 How does it work?

-- FreeCycle areas will be clearly demarcated on the first floors of all Residence Halls.
+- Collection areas will be clearly demarcated on the first floors of all Residence Halls.
 Any unwanted household items, clothing, appliances, electronics, non-perishable food, and furniture should be left in these areas when a student moves out.
-Students are welcome to claim anything they find in the FreeCycle area and the spaces will be cleared each day by noon, ready to be filled up again.
+Students are discouraged from removing items due to Covid-19.
+If you take them, it's at your own risk.

 - Recycle whenever possible!
 Please evaluate your items to be sure that anyting you are putting in the trash is not recyclable or reusable.
 Utilize single stream recycling bins in the res halls for any recyclable materials such as notebooks, boxes, food containers, etc.